cah-neal-khatiwada/angular-practice/README.md

 @Input() - pass data from parent to child
 @Output() - pass data from child to parent (it has to be an emitted event).
 EventEmitter defines event.
 Accepted by the parent as an event in template

+Dependency Injection
+Angular injector manages dependency injection.
+All injected services are singletons (shared instance).
+Any data or logic is shared by all classes that use it.

+Dependencies can be injected into the class using constructor parameter.

+Services:
+- Use Injectable decorator
+- Registration:
+    1. Root Injector - Service is available throughout the application (recommended for most scenarios).
+Use providedIn property in Injectable decorator and set the value to ‘root’
+    2. Component Injector - Service is available ONLY to that component and it’s child components.
+It isolates a service used by only one component.
+Provides multiple instances of the service for multiple components.
+Use providers property in the component decorator to register for component injection.

+Reactive Extensions and Observables:
+RxJS - library for composing data using observable sequences and transforming that data using operators (similar to LINQ).
+Angular uses Reactive Extensions for working with data (especially async data).
+- Http requests are async
+- Async notifications are handled by RxJS observable sequences
+- Observable - Collection of items over time.
+It does not retain items.
+Items can be observed over time.
+Observable is lazy.
+Observable doesn’t do anything until subscribed.
+When subscribed, observable starts emitting notifications.
+    1. next - Next item is emitted.
+Observable provides the item.
+    2. error - An error occurred and no more items are emitted.
+    3. complete - No more items are emitted
+- When using http get observable returns a single next notification with an array of the response data
+- Pipeline can be setup for map, filter, transform when observable receives an item
+- Stop the observable with unsubscribing
+- Add $ suffix to variables that hold observables

+Handling HTTP response errors:
+Tap - taps into the observable stream and allows us to look at the emitted values in the stream without transforming the stream catchError - catches any errors
+We can use both of these as parameters to the pipe method in the observable class.

+Navigation and Routing:

+Routing:
+1. Configure a route for each component
+2. Define options/actions
+3. Tie a route to each option/action
+4. Activate the route based on user action
+5. Activating a route displays the component’s view

+Angular application has one router managed by Angular’s router service.
+Import RouterModule to register the router service and declare the router directives.

+Configuring Routes:
+Pass routes to RouterModule using RouterModule.forRoot and pass an array of routes.
+Each item in the array specifies a route object.
+Each route object has a path property.
+You can also define additional properties like redirectTo and pathMatch.
+Ex. {path: ‘products’, component: ProductListComponent}.
+The path is appended to app url when called allowing bookmark.

+You can also add path parameters by using :
+	Ex. products/:id - You can add multiple parameters by /

+More specific routes should be on the top of the array.

+You can use routerLink directive to route to a specific component.
+	Ex. routerLink="['/welcome’]”.
+When passing parameters to the route you can add it as a second 		parameter to the array.
+Ex. [routerLink]=“[‘products’, product.productId]”
+	If it only contains path, shortcut syntax can be used [routerLink]=“/welcome”

+Once routerLink directive has been added you need to specify where to display the component after it routes.
+That can be done using router-outlet directive.
+All routing specifications have been done in the app-component currently.
+￼

+To get a parameter from the route you can use ActivatedRoute service.
+Inject it to the component constructor.
+1. If the component only needs to access the parameter once, you can use ActivatedRoute.snapshot.paramMap.get(‘parameter’);
+2. If the component needs to read parameters as they change, you can use paramMap observable in ActivatedRoute

+Using code to route:

+Use Router, another service provided by the router.
+You can use the navigate method.
+￼

+Protecting Routes with Guards:
+1. Limit access to a route
+2. Restrict access to only certain users
+3. Require confirmation before navigating away

+Angular Router provides several guard methods: (These are all interfaces that need to be implemented to a service)
+1. canActivate - Guard navigation to a route
+2. canDeactivate - Guard navigation from a route
+3. Resolve - Pre-fetch data before activating a route
+4. canLoad - Prevent async routing

+Once you implement a guard, you can add it to the RouterModule.forRoot array within the component properties.
+￼

+Angular Module:
+1. Class with NgModule decorator
+2. It’s purpose:
+    1. Organize the pieces of application
+    2. Arrange them into blocks
+    3. Extend application with capabilities from external libraries
+    4. Provide a template resolution environment
+    5. Aggregate and reexport

+Bootstrap Array:
+1. Every app must bootstrap at least one component, the root application component
+2. Only be used in the root application module, AppModule

+Declarations Array:
+1. Every component, directive and pipe we create must belong to one and only one Angular Module
+2. Only declare components, directives and pipes
+3. All declared components, directives and pipes are private by default (they are only accessible to components, directive, pipes in the same module)
+4. Angular module provides the template resolution environment for it’s component templates

+Exports array:
+1. Allows sharing of component, directives and pipes to other modules
+2. Export any component, directive, or pipe if other components need it
+3. Re-export modules to re-export their component, directives and pipes
+4. We can export something without including it in the imports array

+Imports Array:
+1. Adding a module to the imports array makes available any components, directives, and pipes defined in that module’s exports array
+2. Only import what this module needs
+3. Importing a module does NOT provide access to it’s imported modules
+4. Use the imports array to register services provided by Angular or third-party modules

+Providers Array
+1. Register services with the root application Injector.
+Recommended way is to use provided in parameter in @Injectable decorator set to ‘root’

+To separate responsibility and maintain scalability feature sets should be created.
+Each feature set will have it’s own module which will be imported by the app module

+Shared module can be defined to organize commonly used pieces of our application.
+Export those pieces to share them.